Least Squares Estimation of a Quasiconvex Regression Function: Asymptotic properties of the LSE

-\begin{myrem}[Conclusions of Theorem~\ref{mainthm}] The conclusion of Theorem~\ref{mainthm} warrant a discussion: \begin{enumerate} \item The risk bound in~\eqref{eq:Main_result} is finite sample.
+The risk bound in~\eqref{eq:Main_result} is finite sample.
 A bound of this type is often called an oracle inequality and describes the ``bias-variance'' or the ``approximation-estimation'' trade-off for the shape constrained LSE when estimating $\varphi$.
-If the model is well specified, i.e., $\varphi\in \mathcal{H}_{d,\Gamma},$ then $\mathcal{R}_{L_2^2(P)}({\varphi},\mathcal{H}_{d,\Gamma}) =0$ and the ``bias" ("approximation'') in~\eqref{eq:Main_result} is zero and the ``variance'' (``estimation'') term determines the estimation error of $\widehat\varphi.$
+If the model is well specified, i.e., $\varphi\in \mathcal{H}_{d,\Gamma},$ then $\mathcal{R}_{L_2^2(P)}({\varphi},\mathcal{H}_{d,\Gamma}) =0$.
+Also, the ``bias" ("approximation'') in~\eqref{eq:Main_result} is zero and the ``variance'' (``estimation'') term determines the estimation error of $\widehat\varphi.$ The leading constant for the ``bias'' term in~\eqref{eq:Main_result} is 1.
+Such oracle inequalities have been called ``exact'' or ``sharp'' in the literature;~\cite{lecue2012general,bellec}.
+Sharp oracle inequalities are more ``valuable'' from the statistical point of view as they can be used to provide both prediction and estimation risk bounds~\citep[Chapter 3.4]{lecue2012general}.
+Also, note that although the risk bound is in expectation, using standard concentration inequalities it can be extended to a high probability bound for $\mathcal{R}_{L_2^2(P)}(\widehat{\varphi},\varphi)$ as well.